f5devcentral/f5-big-iq-onboarding/README.md

 10. If you have 2 BIG-IQ CMs, go to the [BIG-IQ Knowledge Center](https://techdocs.f5.com/kb/en-us/products/big-iq-centralized-mgmt/manuals/product/big-iq-centralized-management-plan-implement-deploy-6-1-0/04.html) to configure HA.

 11. Verify connectivity between BIG-IQ CM, DCD and BIG-IPs.
+SSH to the BIG-IQ CM primary and execute.

     ```
     mkdir /shared/scripts